devtron-labs/devtron/docs/user-guide/global-configurations/sso-login.md

 # SSO LOGIN
-## OVERVIEW
+## Overview

-Once installed DEVTRON has one built-in `admin` user with super-admin privileges that is complete access to the system.
+Once installed Devtron has one built-in `admin` user with with super-admin privileges that has complete access to the system.
 It is recommended to use `admin` user only for initial and global configuration and then switch to local users or configure SSO integration.

 Only users with super-admin privileges have access to create SSO configuration.
 Devtron uses dex for authenticating a user against the identity provider.